-In this interview we feature professional conference interpreter Azucena, who has an impressive CV and brough a fresh perspective to the work of freelancers.
+In this interview we feature professional conference interpreter Azucena Bermúdez Pérez, who has an impressive CV and brought a fresh perspective talking about the work of freelancers.

 Q: How did you decide to become an interpreter?